Introduction

 ) - The scraping is configured to only capture HTML content

-Another critical parameter is maxDepth
+Another important parameter is max_discovery_depth

 # Example of URL control parameters

-url_control_result = app.crawl_url(
+url_control_result = app.crawl(

 url="https://docs.stripe.com/",